 During Oa's last stand, Green Lantern recruit Ergann stays behind to keep Relic at bay so the John Stweart and his squad can escape.
 Having lived a good, long life, he's not afraid to die.

 In the finale, Kyle pulls Relic through the Source Wall and everyone thinks he's died.
 After all but the Templar Guardians leave, he emerges safe and sound.
 The entities within him sacrificed themselves to replenish the emotional spectrum's reservoir, including the Entity.

 Heroism Incentive: To get the Red Lantern Corps to help fight Relic, Hal makes a deal to give them their space sector to protect.
-Space Sector 2814, the same one Earth is in.
+Space Sector 2814, the same one Ysmault and Earth are in.

 Relic is the last being left from his universe.
 He escaped its destruction by going through the edge of his universe and into the DC Universe.

 Saint Walker is the last Blue Lantern after Relic decimated the Blue Lantern corps and their central battery.